mpv-player/mpv/DOCS/man/input.rst

     this easier, the cache resizing code will allocate the new cache while the old cache is still allocated.

-    Don't use this when playing DVD or Bluray.
+    Don't use this when playing DVD or Blu-ray.

 ``cache-free`` (R)
     Total free cache size in KB.